JaimeHyland/farming-futures/README.md

 - not added code for any as-yet unimplemented functionalities (whether commented out or simply never called).
 - deleted rather than commented out redundant lines of code.
 - avoided repetition as much as possible.
-- kept inline comments on code as terse as feasible.
+- kept inline comments on code as terse as feasible (see next section below).
 Given that javascript programming is outside the scope of the project, quite a deal of cutting and pasting was required in my html code (for the almost identical headers and footers on each page, for example).
 This is a source of clutter, confusion and unnecessary work.
 It should be eliminated as far and soon as possible in the future.

 <!-- TOC --><a name="comments-in-code-and-order-of-appearance-of-css-selectors-on-the-stylecss-file"></a>